ahillss/rpi5_setup/Problems.md

 * USB 3 can cause static/buzz? (use USB 2 instead)

-* about 5% of the time on boot, it doesn't initialise properly, but can fix with: `sudo usbreset "Sound Blaster Play!
+* about 5% of the time it fails to initialise on boot, but can fix with: `sudo usbreset "Sound Blaster Play!
 4"`

 ## Misc